Quick Summary

 Conclusion

-The five examples in this guide e-commerce, banking, SaaS, ride-sharing, and healthcare illustrate how Deployment diagrams serve different purposes in different contexts:
+The five examples in this guide illustrate how deployment diagrams serve different purposes in different contexts — multi-AZ redundancy, DR topology, Kubernetes resource segregation, active-active multi-region, and HIPAA compliance as infrastructure.

 Related Articles